 Revelation Trail: is a 0.75 mile trail located between the Elk Prairie Campground and Park Visitor Center.
 The trail takes visitors through old growth redwoods and provides accessible trail access to the campfire center, Elk Prairie Campground and Visitor Center.
 Accessible restrooms are provided near the Visitor Center.

-Elk Prairie Trail: This 1.75 mile trail connects the Elk Prairie Campground to the Foothill Trail.
-A short section of the Cathedral Trail is included in the total distance (to connect the northern end of the Elk Prairie Trail to the Foothill Trail).
+Elk Prairie Trail: This 2.06 mile trail connects the Elk Prairie Campground to the Foothill Trail.
+A short section of the Cathedral Trees Trail is included in the total distance (to connect the northern end of the Elk Prairie Trail to the Visitor Center).
 Departing from the campground (near campsite 63), visitors will experience hiking along Prairie Creek through woodland riparian vegetation, followed by a short hike up and around the prairie landscape.
 The trail crosses the Newton B. Drury Parkway, climbs up into the redwood groves with views looking over the prairie, and then along Boyes Creek through more woodland riparian vegetation.

 A beach wheelchair is available for check-out at the Gold Bluffs Beach Campground kiosk.
 Phone (707) 601-4634 for more information.